DataFabricRus/scylla-rdf/README.md

 ## Deployment

-For testing purposes deploy both ScyllaDB and Scylla-RDF using [docker-compose-dev.yml](https://github.com/DataFabricRus/scylla-rdf/blob/master/docker/docker-compose-dev.yml).
+For testing purposes deploy ScyllaDB, Elasticsearch and Scylla-RDF using [docker-compose-dev.yml](https://github.com/DataFabricRus/scylla-rdf/blob/master/docker/docker-compose-dev.yml).

-For production, you have to deploy ScyllaDB separatelly, the [instructions](https://docs.scylladb.com/getting-started/).
-And use [docker-compose-prod.yml](https://github.com/DataFabricRus/scylla-rdf/blob/master/docker/docker-compose-dev.yml) to deploy Scylla-RDF.
+For production, you have to deploy ScyllaDB and Elasticsearch separately.
+And use [docker-compose-prod.yml](https://github.com/DataFabricRus/scylla-rdf/blob/master/docker/docker-compose-prod.yml) to deploy Scylla-RDF.

 ## Bulk Loading